coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 42 #100DaysOfCode

+Learned a lot about how data flows in Redux, it was cool to understand how things work.
+I'm starting to like Redux!

 Day 41 #100DaysOfCode

 Learned some Redux in order to do a take-home test.
 It's cool to find out different ways to get things done!